zr-tex8r/PXchfon/README.md

 Revision History
 ----------------

+  * Version 1.4  ‹2019/03/24›
+      - Presets `sourcehan-jp` and `noto-jp`, which use the subset OTF version of Source Han and Noto CJK.
+      - Now the replacement of alphabetic fonts also works with T1 encoding (besides OT1).
   * Version 1.3a ‹2019/03/20›
       - Now the support of `expert` mode in the direct Unicode mode is available also on pTeX.